 I have spent a total of €8.200 in 2019, which includes 4 months of traveling.
 Besides that, I can pick up where I left off with my career.

-So if you want to know how to take a mini-retirement, here are some steps to get you started:
+So if you want to know how to take a mini-retirement, here are some steps to get you started and my personal experience on how I did it.

 1. Know Why You Want A Mini-Retirement